-Vesting Scales Measure Performance level Vesting % rTSR Below the 50th percentile Nil At the 50th percentile 50% of TSR tranche Above 50th to 87.5th percentile Straight line pro-rata vesting At or above the 87.5th percentile 100% of TSR tranche ROIC Below 10.2% Nil Between 10.2% and 12.2% Straight line pro-rata vesting At and above max of 12.2% 100% of ROIC tranche Amendments to vary the t Performand To the extent permitted by the ASX Listing Rules, the Board retains the discretion to vary the terms and conditions of the LTI.
+Vesting Scales MEASURE PERFORMANCE LEVEL VESTING% rTSR Below the 50 th percentile Nil At the 50th percentile 50% of TSR tranche Above 50th to 87.5th percentile Straight line pro-rata vesting At or above the 87.5th percentile 100% of TSR tranche ROIC Below 10.2% Nil Between 10.2% and 12.2% Straight line pro-rata vesting At and above max of 12.2% 100% of ROIC tranche Amendments To the extent permitted by the ASX Listing Rules, the Board retains the discretion to vary the terms and conditions of the LTI.
 This includes varying the number of Performance Rights or the number of shares to which a participant is entitled upon a reorganisation of the capital of Bapcor.
-Other terms Shares acquired on the conversion of vested Performance Rights cannot be sold for a period of twelve months from the date the rights satisfied the performance hurdles.
-Performand ce rights cannot be transferred, encu umbered, or hedged.
-Cessation of employment The LTI performance rights are subject to the participant being employed (or contracted) for the full performance period of three years.
+Other terms for a period hurdles.
+Shares acquired on the conversion of vested Performance Rights cannot be sold for a period of twelve months from the date the rights satisfied the performance hurdles.
+Performance rights cannot be transferred, encumbered, or hedged.
+Cessation of employment The LTI performance rights are subject to the participant being employed (or contracted) for the full performance period of 3 years.
 If the participant is a "good leaver", the prorate number of months completed may vest if the performance hurdles are achieved.
 If the participant is not a "good leaver", any unvested rights will automatically lapse on the date of the cessation of employment, subject to any determination otherwise by the Board in its sole and absolute discretion.
-Clawback Where, in the opinion of the Board, the participant: acts fraudulently, or dishonestly; wilfully breaches their duties to the Group; or is responsible for material financial misstatements, major negligence, significant legal, regulatory and/or policy non-compliance, or a significant harmful act, the Board may, at its sole and absolute discretion, deem some or all of the unvested, or vested but unconverted, performance rights granted to that participant to be forfeited and to have lapsed.
-Under specific circumstances any vested equity can be clawed back from the participant.
+Clawback acts frauce wilfully breeze is responsing legal, regulation The Board unvested, of to be forfei the opinion of the Board, the participal dulently, or dishonestly; eaches their duties to the Group; or sible for material financial misstatem latory and/or policy non-compliance, may, at its sole and absolute discret or vested but unconverted, performated and to have lapsed.
+Under speci- wed back from the participant. ents, major negligence, significant or a significant harmful act. ion, deem some or all of the nce rights granted to that participant

-5.7 FY23 Long-term incentive plan outcomes

-During FY25, the performance outcomes for the FY23-25 LTI plan were independently tested by third parties and resulted as follows:
+5.7 FY23 Long-term incentive plan outcomesDuring FY25, the performance outcomes for the FY23-25 LTI plan were independently tested by third parties and resulted as follows:

-Measure Weighting Threshold target Performance outcome Vesting outcome rTSR 50% 50th percentile ranking 28.6 percentile ranking relative to TSR peer group 0.0% ROIC 50% 11.5% 8.8% 0.0%
+VESTING MEASURE WEIGHTING THRESHOLD TARGET PERFORMANCE OUTCOME OUTCOME • rTSR 50% 50th percentile ranking 28.6 percentile ranking relative to TSR peer group.
+0.0% ROIC 50% 11.5% 8.8% 0.0%